todiane/poster-palace/README.md

 Digital marketing techniques such as social media marketing, email campaigns, and content marketing will be implemented to attract and retain customers.
 Ensuring above the fold content management.

 **Create a Community Engagement Plan**
 Develop strategies to engage with customers and create a community around the brand, such as through social media, competitions, and newsletters.
+Use influencer marketing to help establish the quality of the final product.

 </details>
 <br>